Mani175/Audify-Logger/README.md

 ## How to use

-1. Download Audify Free from [GitHub](https://github.com/yourusername/audify-free) and extract the files to a folder.
+1. Download Audify Free from [GitHub](https://github.com/Mani175/Audify-Logger) and extract the files to a folder.
+(Press The Green code button and download)

 2. Open a command prompt (Windows) or terminal (Mac/Linux).